Missile Impact Location System: Experimental and other uses

 The BOA MILS sites were involved in events beyond missile testing.
 Those included both intentional experiments and acoustic incidents in which they were tasked after the fact to examine records.
 In some experiments MILS was a major participant while in others participation was mainly monitoring and contributing data.

 An example of that monitoring role is the nuclear shot "Sword Fish" in Operation Dominic in which both MILS and SOSUS operated normally simply making recordings and strip charts for a period before the detonation until several hours after.
 Data has also been provided to support research and support for the International Monitoring System monitoring for nuclear weapons tests.
 That effort also monitors earthquakes.

 Acoustic propagation research

 PARKA I track: Sound channel axis and bottom at critical depth with ocean bottom profile between Kaneohe and Alaska.

 The Kaneohe BOA array, then part of the Pacific Missile Range, was used in the Long Range Acoustic Propagation Project (LRAPP) series of experiments designated Pacific Acoustics Research Kaneohe—Alaska (PARKA).
 The experiment was required to develop improved models for predicting performance of antisubmarine detection systems and explain the long detection ranges of two to three thousand miles being observed by SOSUS.

 The Kaneohe shore facility was the operational control center for PARKA I with a hydrophone, bottom sited at 2070 ft, serving as the secondary receiving site.
 The main receiving site was the research platform FLIP with hydrophones suspended at 300 ft, 2500 ft and 10800 ft.
 The MILS hydrophones at Midway and the SOSUS array at Point Sur were also used in the experiment.

+A suspended array designated Sea Spider was to be a part of the PARKA I experiment.
+The intention was to place an ultra stable three point mooring 350 nmi north of Hawaii in 19,000 ft deep water with a strong current.
+A subsurface buoy would contain three 25-watt thermoelectric isotope generators and communications.
+The legs were 2/3-inch coaxial cables buoyed with 3400 glass buoyancy floats along which acoustic devices and ocean sensors would be spaced.
+The installation was pushing existing technology and additional late stage requirements combined to be given as causes for a failure to implant the array.